 Points features regular posts from our Contributing Editors and welcomes posts from guest authors.
 All posts are edited by the Managing Editor prior to publication and revisions may be requested or recommended.
 However, with a diverse audience in mind, Points is more flexible than an academic journal regarding the content and formatting of posts.

 Guidance for contributions:

-For further information, contact Managing Editor Claire Davey.
+For further information, contact Managing Editors Claire Davey and Mary Magnuson.

 Points was founded in 2011 by Joe Spillane and Trysh Travis.
 It is a joint blog sponsored by, the Alcohol and Drugs History Society, an affiliate organization of the American Historical Association, and the American Institute of the History of Pharmacy, a constituent society of the American Association for the History of Medicine.

 Mary Magnuson joined Points as a Managing Editor in August 2022.
 Mary is an MS student in Environment & Resources with a certificate in science communication at the University of Wisconsin-Madison.
 She researches human dimensions of wildlife, particularly community coexistence with urban coyotes, and is broadly interested in the intersection of science and society.
 She has a BS in Conservation Biology and Life Sciences Communication from the University of Wisconsin-Madison and was a 2022 AAAS Mass Media fellow.